dankinsoid/UIKitViews/README.md

 }
 .text(title) // Updatable properties
 ```
+> [!NOTE]
+> The `UIKitView` body closure is called only once when the view is created, so there is no reason to use any updatable variables in this closure.
+However, it’s the perfect place to set up constant parameters, such as constraints or fonts, for example.

+> [!NOTE]
-Note: `.text` and `font` are not hardcoded methods, it's a property chaining, so any properties of your UIKit views can be used as modifier methods with `UIKitView`.
+> `.text`, `.textColor `, and `.font` is this example are not hardcoded methods; they are key path chains.
+This means any properties of your UIKit views can be used as modifier methods with `UIKitView`.

-UIKitView also supports environment variables by `UIView`/`UIViewController` keypathes:
+`UIKitView` also supports environment variables by `UIView`/`UIViewController` keypathes:

 ```swift
 VStack {